-Children can abuse other children (often referred to as peer on peer abuse) and it can take many forms.
+Children can abuse other children and it can take many forms.
 It can happen both inside and outside of school/college and online.
-All staff are able to recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+All staff are able to recognise the indicators and signs of abuse and know how to identify it and respond to reports.
 This can include (but is not limited to):

-bullying (including online bullying, prejudice-based and discriminatory bullying)

-- abuse within intimate partner relationships - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment; consensual and non-consensual sharing of nude and semi-nude images and/or videos - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting and initiation/hazing type violence and rituals
+- bullying (including online bullying, prejudice-based and discriminatory bullying) - abuse within intimate partner relationships - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment; consensual and non-consensual sharing of nude and semi-nude images and/or videos - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting and initiation/hazing type violence and rituals